geojeff/busser/README.md

     coffee --output bin ./src/waiter.coffee

+If you installed coffeescript locally, you will need to use the path:

+    ./node_modules/coffee-script/bin/coffee

-With a successful step to get a bin/coffee.js, you are ready to run waiter.
+After a successful step to get a bin/coffee.js, you are ready to run waiter.

 Preparing Config File
 ---------------------